HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 GraphQL's Current Transport Problem

-Today's GraphQL primarily sends queries using POST:
+Today's GraphQL primarily sends queries via POST:

-# Current common method for sending GraphQL
+# Current common way to send GraphQL

 curl -X POST https://api.example.com/graphql \